TOD-theses/paper-transaction-analysis/notes/transactions/Scalability.md

 ## Replayer

 For the Zhang et al. benchmark, one nearly complete run until the Infura rate limit.
-Around 12% of the transactions failed due to bugs or expected failure.
+Around 12% of the transactions failed due to bugs or expected failure (has been fixed afterwards).

 |               | Actual | Per hour | Per attack | For 100GB .tar.gz |
 | ------------- | ------ | -------- | ---------- | ----------------- |